-When it comes to finding the perfect gift around the holidays, many of us will shop online as it’s the best way to find exactly what you want, and you can avoid visiting crowded brick-and-mortar shops.
+When it comes to finding the perfect gift around the holidays—many of us will shop online as it’s the best way to find exactly what you want, and you can avoid visiting crowded brick-and-mortar shops.

-Online buying is huge during the holiday season.
+Online shopping has always been huge during the holiday season.
 65% of our holiday purchases are fueled by the promotions and sales we’ve come across.

 Holiday email campaigns are a must to drive traffic to your online store during the holidays.
 Studies show that shoppers who buy products they saw in email campaigns are likely to spend 138% more than people who don’t receive email offers.
 That’s some bulletproof logic right there.

-See the end of the year holidays below.
-Keep them in mind for your email campaigns, deals, and sales.
-Check our full 2019 ecommerce holiday marketing calendar, too!
-You’ll learn the history behind every holiday, along with a plethora of tips for content and target audiences.
+Keep major shopping dates in mind for your email campaigns, deals, and sales.
+Check our 2022 ecommerce holiday marketing calendar—you’ll learn what each popular holiday’s about, along with a plethora of tips for content and target audiences.

-Now let’s jump into 10 holiday email marketing campaign ideas to get you inspired for creating your own online store promos!
+Now let’s jump into 10 holiday email marketing campaign ideas to get you inspired for creating your own promos.

 We scouted our inboxes for some good holiday email campaigns and then turned them into creative sparks for your own awesome promos.
 Let’s go over why we think they’ll get you results and why you should base your campaigns on them.

 Who doesn’t love a good discount?
 75% of consumers report combing through their emails just to find relevant discounts.
 Offer your customers what they want—a sweet discount wrapped in a fun email they won’t be able to resist.
-Here’s a Halloween email marketing campaign idea from Postable.
+Here’s a Halloween email marketing campaign idea from Designmodo.